 Her personal interests include running, reading science fiction, cats, and renovating her house with her wife, Andi.

 Spookyhill has a special spot in their hearts as it refers to a small cottage on the shores of Lake Winnipeg.
 Andi spent many of her most special childhood summers there.
-Diane built a flagpole there from which they flew the flag of Iceland whenever we were in residence.
+Diane built a flagpole there from which they flew the flag of Iceland whenever they were in residence.
 The post sign still exists and adorns the front of their house here in Medicine Hat, AB.